mckayav3/Module_15_Challenge/README.md

 ## Examples

-The images below show the different types of dataframes and outputs that should be a result from running the code in the MachineLearning Trading Bot application.
+The images and animated videos below show the results you should get from running the code in the Robo Advisor application.

 ![](./images/TestBot.mp4)